 The Port of St. Petersburg is located on the islands of Neva Delta, in Neva Bay in the east part of the Baltic Sea's Gulf of Finland.
 St. Petersburg is a popular port of call for cruise ships sailing to Scandinavia and northern Europe.
 St. Petersburg is known as a cultural center and is renowned for its elegant buildings.
 The city is spread over 42 islands in the delta of the River Neva.
 It was built by Peter the Great in 1703 and remained the capital of Tsarist Russia for 200 years.
 Wide boulevards, tranquil canals, bridges and some of the best examples of tsarist architecture gave rise to the epithet the ‘Venice of the North’.
 The Palace Square and the Winter Palace (Hermitage Museum) are among the most popular attractions for enthusiasts of Russian history.

+Located on the banks of the Neva River the Winter Palace is home to the Hermitage Museum.
+The enormous complex comprises five buildings and displays some of the world's greatest art treasures.
+Today, the Hermitage contains more than 3 million exhibits, which rival the Louvre and Prado in magnificence.
+The Winter Palace itself is an incomparable work of art.
+The contoured ceilings, precious woods, chandeliers, magnificent halls, staterooms, and elaborate staircases represent the utmost in opulence and beauty.
 Take a panoramic tour and get acquainted with the main architectural and historical monuments of St Petersburg with your own private driver and English-speaking guide.
 View Monastery of Alexander Nevsky with its magnificent Trinity Cathedral and its cemetery where Dostoevsky, Tchaikovsky and other world celebrities were buried.
 Visit St. Peter and St. Paul's fortress, view St. Isaac Cathedral with «The Bronze Horseman».
 Drive by Summer Garden with the oldest royal stone palace and breathtaking collection of Italian statues and sculpture set in a natural surrounding.
 Drive through the Square of Arts and enjoy an overwhelming beauty of the third largest square in the world, the Palace Square with the Alexander Column, the Triumphal Arch of the general Staff building, and the Winter Palace complex.
 Continue with the summer residences of the Royal family, Peterhof.
 The world-famous palace, fountain and park is an outstanding landmark of Russian artistic culture of the 18th-19th centuries.
 Learn from your private guide about the fate of the palace and the parks during the World War II, see the pictures representing the palace and in process of restoration works.
 Walk through the various fountains of different sizes and shapes in the lower Park, and admire the beautiful gardens.
-Entrance fee to Peterhof Palace is included in the tour price.

 With an evening departure from port, you have another full day to experience the incredible Tsarist splendor of St. Petersburg.